A theory for the zeros of Riemann $\zeta$ and other $L$-functions (updated): The argument of the Riemann Zeta -function

 In Figure \ref{arg1017} (left) we plot $S(y)$ on the principle branch in the vicinity of another point where $S(y)$ passes to another branch.
 This time it passes to another branch while jumping at the zero $y_{1018} = 1439.623$.
 The real part is negative for $\yplus_{1017} = 1439.778$.
 Since $S'(y) < 0$ it comes back to the principal branch pretty quickly.
 The interpretation of this figure is that $S(y)$ has changed branch: the dangling part of the curve at the bottom should be shifted by $2$ to make $S(y)$ continuous.
 By including a $\delta$ we can smooth out the curve to make it continuous and to stay in the principal branch, as shown in Figure~\ref{arg1017} (right), and this is a better rendition of the actual behavior.

 Note that at the rare points where $| S(y) | \ge 1$, it strays off the principle branch but quickly returns to it.
 In Figure~\ref{10to5St} (left) we plot $S(y)$ around the $10^5$-th zero, and one sees that it is still on the principle branch.
-In contrast consider the \emph{hypothetical} behavior sketched in Figure~\ref{10to5St} (right).
-Many oscillations around $|S| = 1$ are potentially in conflict with property \ref{titchave} since it requires many points $\yplus_n$ where the real part is negative.
-Furthermore, in order to maintain $\langle S \rangle=0$, there must be some large values of $\Delta S_n$, in potential conflict with \eqref{DSave}.
-The situation is even worse if there indeed are zeros off of the critical line.
-In such a case $S(y)$ would jump by at least $2$ and it is not clear if it would eventually decrease fast enough to come back to the principal branch.
-Of course one cannot rule out such a hypothetical behavior in some high region of the critical line, but it is seems very unlikely.

-In summary, although we are unable to rigorously prove it, we have given arguments suggesting that $S(y)$ is nearly always on the principle branch, i.e. almost always $|S(y)| <1$.
-Furthermore, the small $\delta$ in \eqref{Sydef} makes $S(y)$ well defined and smooth as shown in Figures~\ref{arg127} and \ref{arg1017} (right).
-This is the property that we need to be able to solve equation \eqref{exact_eq2}.
-Up to the height about the $10^9$-th zero, this property was well satisfied.
-This numerical analysis will be presented below.
-In this range we see absolutely no evidence for a logarithmic growth of $S(y)$.
-In short, it is these properties of $S(y)$ that we believe are responsible for the existence of a unique solution to the equation \eqref{exact_eq2} for any $n$.